 What pet insurance coverage should you look for?

-Different types of pets require different types of coverage.
-After you’ve narrowed down which issues your cat or dog is most susceptible to, you can start looking into specific coverages.
-We’ve collected some of the most essential ones below, and you can also check out best pet insurance to see the companies that stood out in our research.
+Different types of pets require different types of coverage—and breed matters for pricing and risk.
+After you’ve narrowed down which issues your cat or dog is most susceptible to, compare policies for hereditary/congenital coverage, orthopedic waiting periods, and whether exam fees and dental illness are included.
+Insurers explicitly rate by breed (e.g., French Bulldogs and giant breeds are often quoted substantially higher than similar mixed‑breed dogs due to expected claims) (Lemonade; AVMA on brachycephalic risks).
+You can also check out best pet insurance to see the companies that stood out in our research.

 Prescription drugs